dssd2022/2022Fall-DSC210-Group3/README.md

   - snap
   - cvxpy(with OSQP >= 0.4.1, ECOS >= 2, SCS >= 1.1.6)
   - time
   - snapvx(The latest source code of snapvx from https://github.com/snap-stanford/snapvx is out of date, without renewal these days.
-So we've written a copy which is suitable to run our project code now.
+So we've written a copy which is suitable to run our project.
 The installation could be finished in the RUNME.ipynb.)

 * Open RUNME.ipynb and run all the cells of the notebook.